List of special editions of Today (American TV program): May

 The week of May 20 to 24, 1985, Gumbel, Pauley and Scott took the show on the rails.
 The "Today Express" was a specially outfitted passenger train that took the cast and crew to special broadcasts in Houston, New Orleans, Memphis, Indianapolis and Cincinnati.

 August

 August 19, 1985, brought Today back to its streetside roots with "Today at Night," a special primetime broadcast from the Channel Gardens at Rockefeller Center.
 Guests for the nighttime broadcast included then-House Speaker Tip O'Neill, Don Johnson and Philip Michael Thomas of Miami Vice.
-Infamously, this primetime special was interrupted by David Letterman who, during the live filming of the show, announced over a bullhorn that he was the president of NBC News and that he was not wearing pants.
+This primetime special was interrupted by David Letterman who, during the live filming of the show, announced over a bullhorn that he was the president of NBC News and that he was not wearing pants.
 The incident aired on that night's episode of Late Night with David Letterman and sparked a feud between Gumbel and Letterman.